Tim-Abwao/tim-abwao.github.io/_posts/2020-09-18-Make-Informative-Visualisations-With-Python.md

 memory usage: 6.0+ KB
 ```

-*Seaborn* automatically selected the numeric columns in the data, colour-coded them by 'species', and generated scatter plots (with linear regression lines fitted) on column pairs.
+*Seaborn* automatically selected the numeric columns in the data, colour-coded them by 'species', and generated scatter-plots (with linear regression lines fitted) on column pairs.
 If the goal was to study the relationship between iris sepal and petal dimensions, the graph says it all.

-Suppose we were interested in comparing the range of values for each of the columns *sepal_length*, *sepal_width*, *petal_length* and *petal_width*.
+Suppose we were interested in visualising the range of values for each of the columns *sepal_length*, *sepal_width*, *petal_length* and *petal_width*.
 This can very easily be achieved with:

 ```python
 sns.violinplot(data=iris_data)